logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 ## Handling Submissions

-vee-validate exposes useful defaults to help you handle form submissions whether you submit them using JavaScript or native HTML submissions, in most cases you would like to make sure all your fields are valid before you submit the form, this is done for you by default.
+vee-validate exposes useful defaults to help you handle form submissions whether you submit them using JavaScript or native HTML submissions, in most cases, you would like to make sure all your fields are valid before you submit the form, this is done for you by default.

 Consider the last example, if you tried submitting the form, it won't be submitted unless all fields are valid.
 When rendering a form using the `as` prop, vee-validate will automatically listen for the `submit` event and prevent the execution of any `submit` listener you may have on the form.